Skip to main content

 I was up for a challenge and went for it: Can I really make a healthy pizza?
 Yes, you see those recipes for makeshift pizzas all over the Internet for everyone who’s looking to go on some sort of diet.
 However, I wanted not only to make a healthy pizza, but to make one that is true to my style of cooking and is still tasty.

-I believe with this Heart-Healthy Chicken & Veggie Pizza that it’s mission accomplished!
+I believe with this Healthy Pizza that it’s mission accomplished!
 I’m still using my favourite pizza crust and toppings with only a few modifications (and believe it or not - additions!) to make this pizza delicious and great for your health.
 If you want to make a lifestyle change but don’t want to cut pizza out of your life, then there is no reason to do so!
-Depending on your situation, you can easily incorporate this Heart-Healthy Chicken & Veggie Pizza any time you would like!
+Depending on your situation, you can easily incorporate this Heart Healthy Pizza any time you would like!
 I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!, that being realistic with your goals is key.
 While I am referring mostly to cooking, this can also mean to cravings.
 Cutting things out of your diet entirely is a recipe for disaster, but allowing yourself flexibility to enjoy tasty foods will help tremendously.
 When you see that you have the power to cook delicious food that is actually nutritious, you’ll be amazed!

 Definitely be sure to love your heart with this healthy pizza recipe as part of your Live to Cook one-month challenge.
 You can get started for free by signing up to my email newsletter today, and you’ll receive all of my latest recipes right to your inbox!

-For a step-by-step visual of how to make the pizza dough, topping and broiling the pizza, be sure to watch the video at the bottom of this post!
+For a step-by-step visual of how to make the pizza dough, topping and broiling the pizza, be sure to watch the video!
 If you’re not already, be sure to subscribe to my YouTube channel, and press the bell button to be notified when all of my video recipes are live!
 Let’s get cooking!

 Depending on where you’re from in the world, you know pizza as an epic dinner.
 It’s the preferred choice for family gatherings and parties.
 You may think that there’s no way a pizza can be healthy.
 Well, let’s see what we can do to modify that!